-- Ap1 3.1 Your fee eligibility will be determined by where you are resident on the first day of the relevant academic year of your module: - a) if you are resident in the UK but you are not eligible for a UK nation fee you will be liable for the EU fee; - b) if you are resident in the Republic of Ireland you will be liable for the Republic of Ireland fee; - if you are resident in the European Approved Study Area you will be liable for the EU fee; - d) if you are resident in any other area in which you are permitted to register to study with The Open University, you will be liable for the standard fee; - e) if you are a 'locally engaged' member of staff, of any nationality, working at a UK Armed Forces base, British Embassy or Consulate in a non-UK territory you are liable to pay the relevant fee for that territory.
-To ensure that we can provide you with sufficient support etc. to enable successful completion of your studies, you should use a non-BFPO address as your 'home address' and study modules that are available within your country of residence.
+- Ap1 3.1 Your fee eligibility will be determined by where you are resident on the first day of the Seasonal Academic year of your module: - a) if you are resident in the UK but you are not eligible for a UK nation fee you will be liable for the EU fee; - b) if you are resident in the Republic of Ireland you will be liable for the Republic of Ireland fee; - c) if you are resident in the European Approved Study Area you will be liable for the EU fee; - d) if you are resident in any other area in which you are permitted to register to study with The Open University, you will be liable for the standard fee; - e) if you are a 'locally engaged' member of staff, of any nationality, working at a UK Armed Forces base, British Embassy or Consulate in a non-UK territory you are liable to pay the relevant fee for that territory.
+To ensure that The Open University can provide you with sufficient support to enable successful completion of your studies, you should use a non-BFPO address as your 'home address' and study modules that are available within your country of residence.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2020 Date for review: March 2021
+Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022

-Appendix 2 - Conditions for Discretionary Fee Credits and Refunds approved by the University Senate
+Appendix 2 - Conditions for Discretionary Fee Credits and Refunds approved by The Open University

-Table 5: Conditions approved by University Senate
+Table 5: Conditions approved by The Open University

-Criterion Conditions and notes Supporting evidence required Death of a close family member, partner or dependent.
-A close family member is defined as someone on whom you are dependent (emotionally or financially) or who was dependent on you.
+Criterion Conditions and notes Examples of types of supporting evidence required Death of a close family member, partner or dependent.
+A close family member is defined as someone on whom you were dependent (emotionally or financially) or who was dependent on you.
 Hard copy or email notification followed by documentary evidence.
 Certified copy of death certificate (an exception may be made if the death occurred within six weeks before application).
 2. An unforeseen prolonged incapacity of yourself or a close family member due to serious illness, accident or medical condition If you were aware before the module start date of the medical problems, the condition needs to have worsened or deteriorated since then, i.e. it could not have been anticipated at the outset of the module that the illness or condition would have adversely impacted on your study.
 Hard copy or email notification followed by documentary evidence.
 Certificate, letter or medical statement from GP or consultant confirming the situation.
 (The period of the illness needs to have a bearing on the timing of the withdrawal).
-3. Disability The reasonable adjustments made by The Open University, have not enabled you to study effectively; or The impact of a disability on your studies has been more severe than anticipated; or There has been an increase in your disability/disabilities affecting your studies since the module start date.
-Corroborative evidence from Open University records e.g. tutor or Student Support Team Certificate, letter or medical statement from GP, consultant, non-medical helper or a support person or organisation confirming the situation.